 A cool thing about our builders' cover: Say you’re on a super-high budget project and need more insurance than usual, you can add it.
 When you finish the job, you can take it away.
 With no extra fees.

 Do builders need insurance?

-It goes without saying that working as a builder, or running a building business, comes with its fair share of occupational hazards!
+Working as a builder, or running a building business, comes with its fair share of occupational hazards.
 Our cover is designed to be flexible, that’s why it’s offered by pay-as-you-go monthly subscription.

 So, for example, if you have a particularly high risk project coming up, you can add cover temporarily - so that you only ever pay for the cover you need, when you need it.

 10% of builders paid £10.86 a month or less for their Superscript business insurance between April and June 2022.

 - Public liability insurance limits up to £5 million

 - £10 million employers' liability cover as standard

 - Up to £10k cover for portable tools and equipment (maximum £1,000 per item)